MerlijnWajer/tracy/README.rst

 The interface, called Tracy, provides a means to watch, modify, augment and restrict program execution in a controlled environment.

-If you wish to use Tracy is a project do not want the project to be GPL, contact me!
+If you wish to use Tracy in a project but do not want the project to be GPL, contact me for possible licensing options.

 Website